September 14, 2017

 No reputable drug education body recommends former drug users talk about their past to young people.

-A recent review of alcohol education cautioned schools to avoid focussing too strongly on ‘risks related to drinking’ as some teenagers see risk as exciting and to be embraced.3
+A recent review of alcohol education cautioned schools to avoid focusing too strongly on ‘risks related to drinking’ as some teenagers see risk as exciting and to be embraced.3

 When former drug users speak honestly about their drug use it is difficult for them not to highlight the subjective benefits: the former drug dependent Russell Brand has said: “I cannot accurately convey to you the efficiency of heroin in neutralising pain.
 It transforms a tight, white-fist into a gentle, brown wave.”4 This could be comforting for those who feel psychological, emotional or mental anguish.